China is the largest media market in the world, and has the world's largest online population.

 There are around 1,900 newspapers.
 Each city has its own title, usually published by the local government, as well as a local Communist Party daily.

 China spends hugely on TV, radio, online and press outlets targeted at international audiences, aiming to extend its political influence and boost its image.
 It is less keen to allow foreign players into the domestic market.Phenomenal online growth

 Thousands of cyber-police watch the web.
 Internet cafes are closely monitored.
 Filtering targets material deemed politically and socially sensitive.
-Blocked resources include Facebook, Twitter, and human rights sites.
+Blocked resources include Facebook, Twitter, YouTube and human rights sites.